srajappa/telegraf/docs/CONFIGURATION.md

 line flag.

-When the `--config-directory` command line flag is used files ending with `.conf` in the specified directory will also be included in the Telegraf configuration.
+When the `--config-directory` command line flag is used files ending with `.conf` in the specified directory/directories will also be included in the Telegraf configuration.

 On most systems, the default locations are `/etc/telegraf/telegraf.conf` for